Blog > corporate finance > Seeking investment: Debt vs equity

 Debt financing comes in many different forms, such as commercial mortgages, asset financing, business loans, and working capital facilities such as overdrafts and invoice finance.
 It can be secured against an asset you own, or unsecured.
 Due to the lower level of risk to the lender, secured debt is generally easier to obtain, and cheaper than equity financing.

 Equity financing involves selling a share of your business in exchange for a cash investment.
 Equity financing does not carry an obligation for repayment, in contrast to a loan.
-Instead, investors purchase a stake in your business in order to take a share of the future profits.
-They may also require regular dividends, though this is rarely the motivating factor.
-Eventually they will sell the shares with a view to generating a return on their investment.
+Instead, investors usually receive dividends and share any capital growth.

 There are hybrid arrangements, usually referred to as Mezzanine, which has characteristics of both debt and equity and usually grant the lender the right to convert the debt to an equity interest in the company in case of default.
 The cost of Mezzanine also typically falls between debt (usually cheapest) and equity